INN offers investors a growing list of all marijuana stocks listed on the CSE.

 Quadron works to help licensed producers in Canada with “complex needs and requirements” through equipment, products, and services.
 The company also offers dispensing devices and consumption products.
 The company has two subsidiaries in Soma Labs Scientific, Greenmantle, and Cybernetic Control Systems.

-During its most recent financial disclosure, the company announced an increase in revenue to $516,211 during their first quarter.
+During its most recent financial disclosure, the Canadian marijuana stock announced an increase in revenue to $516,211 during their first quarter.

-Another fairly new member of the Canadian cannabis sector is TerrAscend, who went public in May 2017 when it entered the Canadian Securities Exchange.
+Another fairly new member of the Canadian marijuana stocks is TerrAscend, who went public in May 2017 when it entered the Canadian Securities Exchange.
 The company’s subsidiary, Solace Health, is in the process of applying for an official licensing designation from Health Canada.
 Solace is host to a 67,000 square feet production facility

 The company’s other subsidiary Terra Health Network is a research-based cannabinoid medical group, which wants to improve the medical cannabis solutions available for patients with chronic pain and debilitating illnesses.

 THC Biomed (CSE:THC)